1. How much does it cost?

 1. Where are you?

-My practice is located in Wimbledon equidistant between Wimbledon Town, Wimbledon Village and Raynes Park with free car parking usually available.
+My practice is located in Wimbledon equidistant between Wimbledon Town, Wimbledon Village and Raynes Park with free car parking usually available immediately outside.

 2. Do you offer therapy by email, Skype or Facetime?

 I prefer to work in person in my consulting room in Wimbledon as in my experience face to face therapy is the most effective.
-However, as part of an ongoing therapeutic contract some sessions can be by Skype, Facetime or email.
+However, as part of an ongoing therapeutic contract some sessions with individuals can be by Skype or Facetime.

 3. Which geographical areas do you cover?